Superman 64: Critical response

-Gameplay

 The controls were criticized for being confusing and difficult to use.
 Commands for various actions were reported to be either unresponsive or inconsistent, particularly regarding flying, landing, and picking up objects.
-Tim Weaver of N64 Magazine complained that "the only way to stop flying is to crash into a solid object, preferably a wall," and that "you always have to press forward to go forward, even if you're facing into the camera."
+Tim Weaver of N64 Magazine complained that "the only way to stop flying is to crash into a solid object, preferably a wall", and that "you always have to press forward to go forward, even if you're facing into the camera".
 Conversely, Nintendo Magazine System, the official Nintendo magazine of Australia, countered these complaints about the flying controls, reasoning that they were simple if the player read the instruction manual.
 Other technical problems were reported to be common, including bugs, unfavorable camera angles, poor enemy AI, broken frame rates, clipping of environments and objects, and inadequate collision detection.

-AllGames Scott Alan Marriott derogatorily described the gameplay as consisting of "foggy, empty outdoor levels and indoor levels that seem out of place."
 Some critics found the missions too easy, unengaging, and nonsensical; Hardcore Gaming 101s John Sczepaniak even went so far as to call them "obscenely stupid".
-He and other critics also panned the fights with enemies, which were viewed as ridiculous, with Sczepaniak writing that "melee combat is slow, awkward, and imprecise, leading to much flailing of limbs."
-The ring missions were described by Shaun Conlin of The Electric Playground as the perfect blend of "monotonous and difficult," due to their limited margins for error and time constraints.
+He and other critics also panned the ridiculous-looking fights with enemies, with Hardcore Gaming 101 writing, "melee combat is slow, awkward, and imprecise, leading to much flailing of limbs".

-Only a few reviewers suggested that Superman 64s gameplay might have been conceptually good, with Official Nintendo Magazine stating, "this game's got great ideas, but it's a super disappointment."
-Jeuxvideo.com described the missions as action-packed and diverse, while Nintendo Power claimed that it was ambitious for a Superman game to attempt to be more than just "a brawler with some flight and superpowers thrown in."
-Critics found certain concepts unsuitable for a game centered around the titular hero, particularly the mechanic of flying through rings.
-Conlin noted that the limitations of lives and the need for power-ups were problematic for an invincible superhero with unlimited power.
+Critics from Electronic Gaming Monthly noted the wasted potential of a game based on the Superman animated series, citing a "great story, interesting characters, plenty of villains", and the opportunity to fight criminals in 3D landscapes.
+Only a few reviewers suggested that Superman 64s gameplay might have been conceptually good.
+Jeuxvideo.com described the missions as action-packed and diverse, while Nintendo Power claimed that it was ambitious for a Superman game to attempt to be more than just "a brawler with some flight and superpowers thrown in".
+Critics found certain concepts unsuitable for a game centered around the titular hero, particularly the mechanic of flying through rings and limitations on lives and the need for power-ups.